catenax-ng/product-portal-hello-helm/README.md

 https://github.com/catenax-ng/product-portal-hello-helm/actions

-### Download & run the image
+### Pull & run the image

-Download the image, start the web application and check if your changes are applied.
+Download the image, start the container and check if your changes are applied.

     export IMAGE=ghcr.io/catenax-ng/product-portal-hello-helm:main
     docker pull $IMAGE